 shamanic rituals at the classic shrine, with a large crowd.

-See my Samgak-Sanshin-je page for a general introduction, if you haven't already.
+Samgak-Sanshin-je page for a general introduction, if you haven't already.

 Promotional banner at the entrance to Choga-jip [Mother-in-Law's House] Restaurant compound, in back of which is the ancient shrine.